-In spring 2011 the new 25m long painting line - in which the plasma system takes up only a meter - was up and running (Fig. 2).
-Six patented type RD1004 rotary nozzles have since been working in-line around the clock (Fig. 3).
-Each week they clean and activate around 180,000 visible parts made from PC or (PC+ABS) blend prior to painting, ranging from simple 2-D components to complex 3-D geometries such as steering wheel covers.
-Each individual switch component is visually inspected before a laser applies the final markings (Fig. 4).
-The TRW factory incorporates all the little switches and buttons into around two million complete ICPs (Integrated Control Panels) per year (Fig. 5).
+In spring 2011 the new 25m long painting line in which the plasma system takes up only a meter was up and running.
+Six patented type RD1004 rotary nozzles have since been working in-line around the clock.
+Each week they clean and activate around 180,000 visible parts made from PC or (PC+ABS) blend prior to painting, ranging from simple 2D components to complex 3D geometries such as steering wheel covers.
+Each individual switch component is visually inspected before a laser applies the final markings.
+The TRW plant incorporates all the little switches and buttons into around two million complete ICP (Integrated Control Panels) per year.